(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)

 A true Christian also has an attitude of submission to Jesus and seeks to obey His commandments.

-The apostle Paul says in 2 Cor.
-13:5 that we should test ourselves to see if we are in the faith.
+The apostle Paul states in 2 Corinthians 13:5 that we should test ourselves to see if we are in the faith.
 That is my challenge to you.
 Examine yourself and what you believe.
 Are you a true Christian as the Bible would define it?
 You can be.
 I invite you to talk with one of our church leaders today.
 We would love to introduce you to Jesus Christ that today you may begin a new life with Him.

 If you are already a true Christian, then rejoice in the work God has already done in your life.
 Keep your eyes fixed on Jesus the author and finisher of your faith so that you may not waver, and pray.